shoaib6174/MultiWOZ-Intent-Classification/README.md

 1. I have started by extracting text/dialogue and intents from JSON files of train and test folders of the MultiWOZ 2.1 dataset.
-I got 51244 instances for training and 6843  for testing.
+I have got 51244 instances for training and 6843  for testing.
 2. The dataset contains the following intents:- book_hotel, book_restaurant, book_train, find_attraction, find_bus, find_hospital, find_hotel, find_police, find_restaurant, find_taxi, find_train
 3. Some entries have more than 2 intents.
 I have removed them and got  50838 text/dialogue with intents for training and 6802 text/dialogue with intents for testing.
-4. Then I One -Hot encoded the intents using sklearn.preprocessing.MultiLabelBinarizer
+4. Then I One-Hot encoded the intents using sklearn.preprocessing.MultiLabelBinarizer
 5. I have added no_intents where text/dialogue didn’t have any intent.
 See the notebook- [Extract Intents.ipynb](https://github.com/shoaib6174/MultiWOZ-Intent-Classification/blob/main/Extract%20Intents.ipynb)
 6. I have translated the texts of the test dataset to Russian for evaluation using googletrans.
 See the notebook- [Translate to Russian.ipynb](https://github.com/shoaib6174/MultiWOZ-Intent-Classification/blob/main/Translate%20to%20Russian.ipynb)
 7. So, finally, I have got the following 3 CSV files-